 - Recommended Read: Tax Deduction for payment of Medical Insurance Premium

 Section 80DDB provides deduction to an assessee in case of expense on medical treatment of specified ailments.
-Generally this deduction is available upto Rs 40,000.
-However, if the patient is a senior citizen, then deduction of Rs.
-60,000 is allowable.
+The deduction allowed under this section earlier was Rs.
+60,000 for Senior and Rs.
+80,000 for Super-Senior Citizens.

 Reverse Mortgage is the opposite of Home Loan.
 In a Home Loan, you pay EMI’s to the Bank and you own the house subsequently.
 Under the Reverse Mortgage Scheme, regular payment is made to Senior Citizens till lifetime by mortgaging his house while the ownership remains with the senior citizen and he also occupies the house.